bastianrecr/social-links-profile-fm/README.md

 ### The challenge

-The challenge was to build a static profile card page that includes:
+The challenge was to build a clean and responsive profile card that includes:

 - A user avatar
-- Main information such as the user's name and location
+- The user's name, location, and a short bio
-- A short bio
+- A list of social media links
-- Links to the user's social profiles

-The design needed to be fully responsive and accessible on various screen sizes.
+In this refactored version, all elements related to the social links card were grouped into a single reusable component, making it easier to integrate into larger projects.

 ### Screenshot